 Angela Deo, a Sam’s Club associate in the San Fernando Valley area, says her younger sister, Wendy Liranzo, who lives with MS in the Dominican Republic, inspired her to motivate co-associates to create a number of unique fundraising opportunities.
 Her store raised nearly $8,000 this year.

-Angela’s efforts weren’t confined to the Sam’s Club campaign: she also led a street team putting up posters around the community to encourage local businesses to support Walk MS. The National MS Society’s Southern California Chapter recently honored Angela with a 2013 Most Inspirational Award.
+Angela’s efforts weren’t confined to the Sam’s Club campaign: she also led a street team putting up posters around the community to encourage local businesses to support Walk MS. The National MS Society’s Southern California Chapter honored Angela with a 2013 Most Inspirational Award.

 A “second family”